A Nearly Linear-Time PTAS for Explicit Fractional Packing and Covering Linear Programs: Abstract

 \section{Abstract}

-We give an approximation algorithm for packing and covering linear programs (linear programs with non-negative coefficients).
-Given a constraint matrix with $\inputsize$ non-zeros, $\rows$ rows, and $\columns$ columns, the algorithm (with high probability) computes feasible primal and dual solutions whose costs are within a factor of $1+\eps$ of $\opt$ (the optimal cost) in time $O(\inputsize+(\rows+\columns)\log(\inputsize)/\eps^2)$.
+We give an approximation algorithm for fractional packing and covering linear programs (linear programs with non-negative coefficients).
+Given a constraint matrix with $\inputsize$ non-zeros, $\rows$ rows, and $\columns$ columns, the algorithm (with high probability) computes feasible primal and dual solutions whose costs are within a factor of $1+\eps$ of $\opt$ (the optimal cost) in time $O((\rows+\columns)\log(\inputsize)/\eps^2 + \inputsize)$.\footnote {Accepted to Algorithmica, 2013.
+The conference version of this paper was ``Beating Simplex for fractional packing and covering linear programs'' \cite{Koufogiannakis2007Beating}. }